Updated May 16, 2025

 Windows Resource Protection could not perform the requested operation.

 There may be another program preventing SFC from running.
-In this case, boot the system up into safe mode and run SFC from there.
+In this case, boot the system into safe mode and run SFC from there.

 Windows Resource Protection found corrupt files and successfully repaired them.